Counting subsidized housing units in MA

 7. Assuming same rate as federal project based rental assistance, line 4.

-8. Based on data for tenants of tax federal credit properties as discussed in note to line 10 in previous table.
-18.4% * 72.3% * 68,899= 9,166 tax credit units have are occupied by tenants with mobile vouchers.
-Assuming 40% of the these units report their tenant payment (see text discussion) and that 78% are ELIL.
+8. Based on data for tenants of tax federal credit properties as discussed in note to line 10 in previous table, 18.4% * 72.3% * 68,899= 9,166 tax credit units are occupied by tenants with mobile Housing Choice vouchers.
+The exception to the general rule about ACS response — that tenants report as rent what they pay themselves — is for tenants with mobile vouchers: Mobile voucher holders are split as to what they report, with approximately 60% reporting the full contract rent and 40% reporting their own payment.
+We are assuming 40% of the these units report their tenant payment and that 78% are ELIL.
 78% is the Housing Choice average ELIL rate from HUD Program Data.
+40% of 78% is 31%, the number in column 2 for line 8.

 11. State voucher count from HLC.
 Assuming (for lack of better data) an even blend between project-based and mobile deployment of these vouchers and using federal ELIL rates.

 12. This is the total count of units that we expect would show to the ACS as occupied by ELIL households at ELIL affordable rent levels.
-These counts are ambiguous as to vacancy rates, but there are long waiting lists for all of these programs, so vacancy rates are very low.
+These counts are ambiguous as to vacancy rates, but there are long waiting lists for most of these units, so vacancy rates are very low.

 13. This is the total count of units that show in the ACS as available to ELIL households at ELIL affordable rent levels, based on analysis from the National Low Income Housing Coalition.
 These counts include units occupied by ELIL households at affordable rents and vacant units with rents that would be affordable to ELIL households.